Tree Removal Australia – Stay Smart, Save Money

 Get Quotes from Economical Tree Companies

-Solution: GoTreeQuotes is a free service which match homeowners with the best priced local tree companies.
-Just fill in the 2 minute form here and get 3 x quotes within 24 hours.
+Solution: GoTreeQuotes is a free service that matches homeowners with the best-priced local tree companies.
+Just fill in the 2-minute form here and get 3 x quotes within 24 hours.

 Local Council Tree Removal Regulations

-Each council within a city has a different set of rules for tree pruning and removal depending on their Tree Preservation Order TPO.
+Each council within a city has a different set of rules for tree pruning and removal depending on its Tree Preservation Order TPO.

 To see the local rules for each council please refer to your city below for more details.

-Like most large city’s the rule vary depending if you are right in the centre or on the outskirts.
-You can see the specific rules here and finding your local council or by going to our Sydney page and downloading a summary.
+Like the most large city’s, the rule varies depending on if you are right in the centre or on the outskirts.
+You can see the specific rules here and find your local council or by going to our Sydney page and downloading a summary.

 Melbourne probably has the tightest rules out of any city as they have an extensive significant tree register where they have nominated specific trees within the urban forest that they would like to retail.
 You can go here to see if your tree is among them.